-Vast longleaf pine forests provide shelter for rare gopher tortoises, Eastern indigo snakes and red-cockaded woodpeckers; unusual pitcher plants and wild orchids thrive in wetlands; and rivers, shoals and forests support diverse plant and animal populations.
+Vast longleaf pine forests provide shelter for rare gopher tortoises and red-cockaded woodpeckers; unusual pitcher plants and wild orchids thrive in wetlands; and rivers, shoals and forests support diverse plant and animal populations.

 The Nature Conservancy works with dozens of federal, state and local agencies, landowners and volunteer groups across the region on connecting protected lands and managing them in a way that help nature and communities thrive.

 For many Georgians, the Fall Line means the place where north and south Georgia divide, but the term really comes from nature.
 There’s a change in the landscape that defines the Fall Line that naturally moves from Augusta in the east to Columbus in the west—and even into Alabama—where clay soils give way to sandier soils and rivers and streams fall from higher to lower elevations.

 This landscape has been a natural destination for Native and European settlers for centuries.
 Vast longleaf pine forests dominated the area and the rich soil made living off the land possible.
 Rivers, streams and wetlands sustained abundant and varied native wildlife and plant communities.

 But as population and farming along the Chattahoochee Fall Line grew, so did private and federal industry, drastically altering or endangering many of the region’s natural systems.